Estimated reading time: 10 minutes

 Actually, not that often.

 This refutes the claim some people make that wearing a seat belt can actually be more dangerous than not wearing one in a crash.
-It may be true to say there are types of accidents that might be more difficult to get out of quickly when you’re restrained by a seat belt, mainly those that result in car fires or water submersion, but the odds of either of those results are very small.
+It may be true to say there are types of accidents that might be more difficult to get out of quickly when you’re restrained by a seat belt, mainly those that result in car fires or water submersion.

-Plus, if you are unrestrained during a crash the likelihood of having a severe injury from the crash that incapacitates the passenger from being able to get out quickly is much higher.
+Plus, if you are unrestrained during a crash, the likelihood of having a severe injury from the crash that incapacitates the passenger preventing that passenger from being able to get out quickly is much higher.
+So definitely wear that seat belt.

 So let’s look at these two scary but remote crash results more closely.